microsoft/monaco-editor/README.md

 * Formatting
 * Document Symbols
 * Syntax highlighting
+* Color decorators for all properties matching a schema containing `format: "color-hex"'` (non-standard schema extension)

 Schemas can be provided by configuration.
 See [here](https://github.com/Microsoft/monaco-json/blob/master/src/monaco.d.ts) for the API that the JSON plugin offers to configure the JSON language support.